AdobeDocs/experience-platform.de-DE/help/data-science-workspace/jupyterlab/create-a-recipe.md

 ## Get started with the [!DNL JupyterLab] notebook environment

 Creating a recipe from scratch can be done within [!DNL Data Science Workspace].
-Navigieren Sie zum Beginn zur [Adobe Experience Platform](https://platform.adobe.com) und klicken Sie auf der linken Seite auf die Registerkarte **[!UICONTROL Notebooks]** .
+Navigieren Sie zum Beginn zu [Adobe Experience Platform](https://platform.adobe.com) und klicken Sie auf der linken Seite auf die Registerkarte **[!UICONTROL Notebooks]** .
 Erstellen Sie ein neues Notebook, indem Sie die Vorlage Rezept-Builder aus dem [!DNL JupyterLab Launcher].

 The [!UICONTROL Recipe Builder] notebook allows you to run training and scoring runs inside the notebook.
 So können Sie zwischen laufenden Experimenten für Trainings- und Scoring-Daten flexibel Änderungen an den `train()`- und `score()`-Methoden vorzunehmen.
 Once you are happy with the outputs of the training and scoring, you can create a recipe to be used in [!DNL Data Science Workspace] using the notebook to recipe functionality built in to the Recipe Builder notebook.

 >[!NOTE]
->
 >
 >Das Recipe Builder-Notebook erlaubt ein Arbeiten mit allen Dateiformaten, die Funktion „Rezept erstellen“ unterstützt derzeit jedoch nur [!DNL Python].